 Foot Care Training Course & Certification Programs For Nurses

-This DVD is a complete training program for nurses and other health care professionals who are preparing to add foot care to their practices.
-It also meets the WOCN didactic prerequisite for their Foot and Nail Care Certification exam.
-This is a DVD version of a full day continuing nursing education program which has been given throughout the United States.
-Successful completion to obtain the CNE includes a passing score on a written test mailed in after viewing the program.
+This Video Program is a complete training program for nurses and other health care professionals who are preparing to add foot care to their practices.
+It also meets the WOCN & AFCNA didactic prerequisite for their Foot and Nail Care Certification exams.
+This is a video version of a full day continuing nursing education program which has been given throughout the United States.
+Successful completion of the program awards 6.5 CNE hours.

 This program presents approaches to the assessment, diagnosis and treatment of selected foot problems in older adults and provides opportunities to observe and selected diagnostic and treatment procedures.

-Successful completion of this program meets the didactic eligibility requirement for the Foot and Nail Care Certification (CFCN) awarded by the WOCN Nursing Certification Board (WOCNCB).
-(Completion for CNE hours requires passing post-viewing mail-in test)
+Successful completion of this program meets the didactic eligibility requirement for the Foot and Nail Care Certification awarded by the WOCN & AFCNA.org.

-For complete information on eligibility requirements for foot and nail care certification, visit the WOCNCB website.
+For complete information on eligibility requirements for foot and nail care certification, visit the WOCNCB.org and AFCNA.org websites.

 Foot Care Classroom Training Program